Ensemble forecasts in reproducing kernel Hilbert space family: Koopman operator in the RKHS family

 where $k_0: \Omega_0\times\Omega_0$ is a given kernel. \end{definition} These kernels can also be equivalently defined introducing the operators, ${\cal U}_t$, operating on the feature maps.
 An isometric property of this operator on the RKHS family, enable{s} us to fully define the kernels along time in the same way as the previous definition.
 The operator ${\cal U}_t: \HS_0\mapsto \HS_t$ defined such that

 transports the kernel feature maps on the RKHS family by composition with the system's dynamics.
-This operator, and more specifically its infinitesimal operator, will enable us to define the feature maps of $\HS_t$ from an initial {set of} feature maps on $\HS_0$.
-As will be fully detailed in section \ref{Proof-TH}, we will see that the operator ${\cal U}_t$ is indeed directly related to the restriction on $\HS_t$ of the {adjoint of the} Koopman operator $U_t$ on a bigger RKHS space, $\HS$, associated to a fixed kernel defined on the whole phase space, $\Omega$. {As ${\cal U}_t$ propagates forward the second argument of the feature maps, it} is referred in the following {to} as the Koopman kernel operator in Wonderland.} {Indeed, it will be pointed out that, for any $f\in\HS$, and any $X_0\in\Omega_0$,
+This operator, and more specifically \AD{ an associated infinitesimal evolution operator}, will enable us to define the feature maps of $\HS_t$ from an initial {set of} feature maps on $\HS_0$.
+As will be fully detailed in section \ref{Proof-TH}, we will see that the operator ${\cal U}_t$ is indeed directly related to the restriction on $\HS_t$ of the {adjoint of the} Koopman operator $U_t$ on a bigger RKHS space, $\HS$, associated to a fixed kernel defined on the whole phase space, $\Omega$. {As ${\cal U}_t$ propagates forward the second argument of the feature maps, it} is referred in the following {to} as the Koopman kernel operator in \AD{the RKHS family}.} Indeed, it will be pointed out that, for any $f\in\HS$, and any $X_0\in\Omega_0$,

 where $U_t$ denotes the Koopman operator operating on $L^{2}_{\mathbb{C}}(\Omega , \nu)${,} and $R_t f$ denotes the restriction of $f$ to $\Omega_t\subset\Omega$.
-This expression exhibits a kernel expression of the Koopman operator definition and formally{,} at this point{, the} operator ${\cal U}_t$ can {be} thought as a kernel expression of the Koopman operator.}
+This expression exhibits a kernel expression of the Koopman operator definition and formally{,} at this point{, the} operator ${\cal U}_t$ can {be} thought as a kernel expression of the Koopman operator.

 {The global kernel $k$ (respectively the associated RKHS) is tightly bound to the time evolving kernels $k_t$ (respectively $(\HS_t)_{t\geq 0}$).
 The restriction on $\HS$ of the Koopman operator $U_t$ {and} its adjoint the Perron-Frobenius $P_t$ {exhibit} some remarkable properties.
 As classically, the operators $U_t$ and $P_t$ are unitary in $L^{2}_{\comp}(\Omega , \nu)$ (Prop. \ref{KoopmanUnitaire}), but they have the striking property to be uniformly continuous in $L^{2}_{\comp}(\Omega , \nu)$ (i.e. with bounded generators -- Theorem \ref{GenerateurKoopBorne}).
 As such, they can be {expanded} in an uniformly converging exponential series.
 Nevertheless, it must be outlined that the fixed kernel $k(x,y)$ and consequently $\HS$ are in practice only partially accessible as they are defined on the whole manifold of the dynamics and such expansion cannot be directly used.
 A local representation of the RKHS family ${\mathcal W}$ is on the other hand much easier to infer in practice through the time evolution of ensembles $\Omega_t$ and kernels $k_t$.
 As we shall see{,} the operator ${\cal U}_t$ {on} ${\mathcal W}$ inherits {many} properties {from} $U_t$ and in particular, a related form of exponential series expansion (Theorem\;\ref{W-spectral-representation}).}